 All You Want to Know About the Causes, Symptoms, Types, and Prevention of HPV

 HPV is a very common condition, although most people may not know it.
-It affects several dozen millions of people in the United States alone, not mentioning other places across the world.
+It affects several dozen million people in the United States alone, not to mention other places across the world.
 Yet, many of those who have the infection are not aware of it.

 What is this infection and how do you know whether you have it?
 We will discuss in this article practically everything you need to know regarding HPV.

 HPV is an abbreviation for human papillomavirus, a very common sexually transmitted infection (STI).
 It is mostly harmless but can lead to health issues in some cases.
 The “papilloma” in the name of the virus is in reference to its capability to produce a kind of wart or benign lump.